California hit by more storms, braces for potential floods

 The National Weather Service warned of a “relentless parade of atmospheric rivers” — storms that are long plumes of moisture stretching out into the Pacific capable of dropping staggering amounts of rain and snow.

-In the state capital, more than 230,000 customers were without electricity Sunday in the city of about 525,000 residents after gusts topping 60 mph (97 kph) knocked trees into power lines, according to the Sacramento Municipal Utility District.
+In the state capital, more than 60,000 customers were still without electricity Sunday evening — down from more than 350,000 — after gusts of 60 mph (97 kph) knocked trees into power lines, according to the Sacramento Municipal Utility District.

 Joey Kleemann was listening to the winds howling shortly after midnight, wondering whether she should move her car, when she heard a “gigantic, thumping, crashing sound” as a massive tree fell onto the Sacramento home where she’s lived for 25 years.

-Cracks in the roof meant rain streamed into her dining area throughout the night.
-She’s hoping to get a tarp over the damaged area in anticipation of more showers.
+Cracks in Kleemann’s roof meant rain streamed into her dining area throughout the night.
+She planned to place a tarp over the damaged area in anticipation of another deluge.

 “I just had a feeling with the winds.
 They were scary winds,” she said.
 “Mostly I focused on: it could be so much worse.”

+Gov. Gavin Newsom said 12 people lost their lives as a result of violent weather during the past 10 days, and he warned that this week’s storms could be even more dangerous.
+He urged people to stay home.

+“Just be cautious over the course of the next week, particularly the next day or two or so,” Newsom said during a briefing with California officials outlining the state’s storm preparations.

-The weather service’s Sacramento office said the region should brace for an even more powerful storm system to move in late Sunday and early Monday.
+The weather service’s Sacramento office said the region should brace for the latest atmospheric river to roar ashore late Sunday and early Monday.

 “Widespread power outages, downed trees and difficult driving conditions will be possible,” the office said on Twitter.